Call (310) 205-9368

 Different types of workouts call for different nutrition guidelines.
 The way our bodies react to the nutrients can vary from person to person.
 Therefore, these guides are flexible.
 Think of them as customizable samples that you can tweak to meet your weight loss, performance, and recovery needs.

 As you try these approaches based on your workout for the day, it’s helpful to keep a nutrition journal.
 Write down what your workout is, or if it’s a rest day.
 Include notes on when and what you consumed before and after the workout.
 Give yourself an energy rating to indicate if you felt strong, easily fatigued, and anything in between.
-The data collected in your journal may help you strategize your nutrition intake in order to get the optimal results in your health and fitness goals.
+The data collected in your journal may help you strategize your nutrition intake in order to get optimal results in your health and fitness goals.

 Below is a sample healthy eating guide to fuel your various training programs.